Grim Fandango: Sales and aftermath

 While LucasArts proceeded to produce Escape from Monkey Island in 2000, they canceled development of sequels to Sam & Max Hit the Road and Full Throttle stating that "After careful evaluation of current market place realities and underlying economic considerations, we've decided that this was not the appropriate time to launch a graphic adventure on the PC."
 Subsequently, the studio dismissed many of the people involved with their adventure games, some of whom went on to set up Telltale Games, creating an episodic series of Sam & Max games.
 These events, along with other changes in the video game market towards action-based games, are seen as primary causes in the decline of the adventure game genre.
 Grim Fandangos underperformance was seen as a sign that the genre was commercially "dead" to rival Sierra, as well.
 LucasArts stated in 2006 that they do not plan on returning to adventure games until the "next decade".
 Ultimately the studio stopped developing video games in 2013 after The Walt Disney Company acquisition of Lucasfilm, and was dissolved shortly thereafter.

 Tim Schafer left LucasArts shortly after Grim Fandangos release, and created his own company, Double Fine Productions, in 2000 along with many of those involved in the development of Grim Fandango.
-The company has found similar critical success with their first title, Psychonauts.
+Double Fine found similar critical success with their first game, Psychonauts.
 Schafer stated that while there is strong interest from fans and that he "would love to go back and spend time with the characters from any game [he's] worked on", a sequel to Grim Fandango or his other previous games is unlikely as "I always want to make something new."
-With the help of developers such as Double Fine and Telltale Games, adventure games saw a resurgence in the 2010s, with financially successful titles such as Broken Age, The Walking Dead, and The Wolf Among Us.
+With the help of developers such as Double Fine and Telltale Games, adventure games saw a resurgence in the 2010s, with successful games such as Broken Age, The Walking Dead, and The Wolf Among Us.